serpent-os/moss-d-legacy/README.md

 It is entirely possible we'll choose to collapse paths and rely on a single link, `/usr`, with the rest being statically defined.

-#### How Does It Differ?

-We will only permit **known configurations**, and still be a fairly traditional OS.
-However, instead of creating the OS from a large series of symlinks, the target rootfs will be composed primarily of hardlinks, allowing mass deduplication **and** a far simpler implementation.
-By enforcing certain constraints on the layout and OS (i.e. stateless, usr merge) we can get away with a minimal number of support symlinks, and still be fully compatible with other distributions in terms of introspection and chrooting.

 #### Inspiration